-An application submitted to the Community Development Department.
-Applications will be made available on the Arroyo Grande website, and a completed application is required for eligibility and approval of proposed public art.

-A recommendation of approval from the Architectural Review Committee in accordance with the Selection Criteria.
+- (1) An application submitted to the Community Development Department.
+Applications will be made available on the Arroyo Grande website, and a completed application is required for eligibility and approval of proposed public art. - (2) A recommendation of approval from ARC and an approval from the City Council, in accordance with the Selection Criteria as described below.